browserengineering/book/book/animations.md

             self.draw_list.append(current_effect)
 ```

+That's it!
 Now that we've split the display list into composited layers and a
-draw display list, we need to update the rest of the browser to use
+draw display list, we need to update the rest of the browser to use them for
-them for raster and draw.
+raster and draw.

 Let's start with raster.
 In the raster step, the browser needs to walk
-the list of composited layers and raster every display command in the
+the list of composited layers and raster each:
-composited layer:

 ``` {.python}
 class Browser: